 Framed Picasso painting on a wall of exhibition posters at the Picasso Museum.

-Step into a 17th-century Parisian mansion and explore over 5,000 works at the Picasso Museum with this flexible day ticket.
+Welcome to a journey through time as you step into a historic 17th-century mansion located on Rue de Thorigny.
+Here, discover over 5,000 works by Pablo Picasso with this flexible day ticket.

 Getting started